Margaret Bull Kovera, PhD

 Eyewitness identification

-- Do general social cues encouraging witnesses to make a positive identification magnify suspect bias (NSF-funded, with Ellie Aronson, Jennifer Jones, Jason Carty, and Natalie Tesfamichael)
+• Do general social cues encouraging witnesses to make a positive identification magnify suspect bias (NSF-funded, with Ellie Aronson, Jennifer Jones, and Jason Carty)

-- Juror evaluations of in-court identifications (AP-LS funded, w/ Jacqueline Katzman, Alexis Hardy, and Ellie Aronson)
+• Juror evaluations of in-court identifications (AP-LS funded, w/ Ellie Aronson and Jessica Fagan)

 Facial Recognition Technology (FRT)

-- Context effects on police use of information provided by FRT (w/ Amanda Bergold)
+• Context effects on police use of information provided by FRT (w/ Amanda Bergold and Jaleel King

 Plea-bargaining